Search

 It’s worth noting that we used StarWind NVMe-oF Initiator because, currently, Microsoft does not offer a native NVMe-oF initiator.
 Microsoft has announced plans to release an NVMe initiator for Windows Server 2025, but it will support NVMe over TCP only, with no confirmation yet regarding RDMA support.

-For the S2D setup, we implemented a mirror-accelerated parity configuration, which offers an optimal balance between performance and capacity efficiency.
+For the S2D setup, we implemented a Nested mirror-accelerated parity configuration, which offers an optimal balance between performance and capacity efficiency.
 This setup allows us to evaluate how well S2D handles different workloads, particularly in scenarios where the workload is either fully placed in the high-performance mirror tier or spread across both the mirror and parity tiers.

 Here’s how we structured the solution: